RuihongQiu/RuihongQiu.github.io/_pages/about.md

 Recent News
 =====
+* 10.2025 Our paper, "Beyond Static LLM Policies: Imitation-Enhanced Reinforcement Learning for Recommendation" is selected as Best Paper Finalist, ICDM 2025.

-* 08.2024 ARC DECRA project funded, "Lifelong Paradigms for Versatile, Robust and Agile Recommender Systems" (2025-2027)
+* 08.2024 ARC DECRA project funded, "Lifelong Paradigms for Versatile, Robust and Agile Recommender Systems" (2025-2028)

 * 06.2024 Our team gives a talk, "Effective Representation Learning for Legal Case Retrieval", at IR Seminar, the University of Glasgow. [\[slides\]](../files/LCR_THUIR.pdf){:target="_blank"}